sevketbuyukdemir/SoccerLeague/README.md

-# A project of Soccer Leauge
+# A project of Soccer League
   Imagine that, we want to organize a soccer league in a company.
 To manage league matches, we want to develop an android application.
 This application will be used to determine match fixture and needs to have below functionalities;